kubukoz/smithy-playground/README.md

 ## Running queries

 The runner needs a base URL to target with its queries.
-This defaults to `http://localhost:8080` and can be configured in the extention's preferences:
+This defaults to `http://localhost:8080` and can be configured in the extention's preferences (a more first-class solution is planned):

 ![preferences](./images/prefs.png)